 - Part of the payment covers interest charges on your debt.

 - The remainder of the payment goes toward reducing your loan balance (or paying off your debt).

-To learn more and see examples, see the sample amortization table at the bottom of this page.
+To learn more about that process, see the sample amortization table at the bottom of this page.

-With some loans, you can pay less than the fully amortizing payment.
-The main reason to pay less is, not surprisingly, because it’s easier on your cash flow to pay less.
+With some loans, you can choose to pay less than the fully amortizing payment.

-When you pay less than the interest charges in a given month (or whatever time period applies), there’s unpaid interest for that month.
+When you pay less than the interest charges in any given month (or whatever time period applies), there’s unpaid interest for that month.
 As a result, your lender adds that unpaid amount to your loan balance.

 The process of adding interest to a loan balance is also known as capitalizing the interest.

-Eventually, you’ll have to pay off the loan.
-You might do so in several ways:
+Eventually, you’ll have to pay off the loan, which you can accomplish in several ways: